Author: Julian Richards, Partner and Head of Complex Crime

 Was the hack legal?

 However, that is not necessarily the whole story.
 As a defence solicitor tasked with defending my clients arrested because of information accessed via EncroChat’s French server, I must first ask whether the accessing of the server itself was legal.
 This is not a question that can be answered with any certainty at the moment as we do not yet know the specifics of the hack, but there is some information out there, and we can use it to begin to consider potential defence strategies.

 In 2016 the Investigatory Powers Act 2016 came into force.
 It provides a new framework to govern the use and oversight of investigatory powers by law enforcement and the security and intelligence agencies.

-Section 56(1) of the Investigatory Powers Act 2016 (IPA 2016) states that no interception evidence (which evidence that is the product of the hack would count as) can be relied on, as long as the interception is carried out in the UK and at least one of the parties to the communication is in the UK.
+Section 56(1) of the Investigatory Powers Act 2016 (IPA 2016) states that no interception evidence (i.e. ongoing communication that is monitored as it happens) can be relied on, as long as the interception is carried out in the UK and at least one of the parties to the communication is in the UK.

 The question will be whether the hack took place in the UK.
 Information about the nature of the hack is scarce, and we are unlikley to get the full picture until the first cases go through the court system and the police are forced to disclose the methodology.
 On the information that we have right now, it appears that the hack itself took place on a French server by French authorities, and so on the face of it s.56(1) IPA 2016 would not apply.
 However, there is also suggestion that the malware was detected on the carbon units themselves, and it was this malware that provided access to the messages rather than access to the server itself.
 If this is correct, then there might be an argument that the relevant interception took place in the UK and as such s.56(1) IPA 2016 should apply.